 Disclosure of Earnings

-The average pay for GPs working in The Barn Surgery in the last financial year was £84,394 before tax and National Insurance.
-This is for 1 full-time GP and 2 part-time GPs who worked in the practice for more than six months.
+The average pay for GPs working in The Barn Surgery in the last financial year was £94,750 before tax and National Insurance.
+This is for: 3 part time GPs and 1 long term locum GP who worked in the practice for six months or more.

 To provide high quality locally delivered care to our patients through appropriate treatment, health promotion and education.

 Use of Patients’ Personal Health Information

 The Practice will take all reasonable care to protect both the physical security of information technology and the data contained within it.
 Please tell the doctor if you would prefer us not to do this for you and we will send a letter instead.
 Information is accessed on a ‘need to know’ basis in order to provide medical services.
 Other access is only permitted with the patient’s written consent.

 Patients’ Rights & Responsibilities

 Patients Have a Right to:

 - To be seen by a GP of your choice, though this may not be the earliest available appointment with any doctor.